jeremywen/JW-Modules/README.md

 #### Top Direction Inputs

-  *  **Right Arrow:** on trigger move right one cell and send out value if gate is on for that cell
+  *  **Right Input:** on trigger move right one cell and send out value if gate is on for that cell
-  *  **Left Arrow:** on trigger move left one cell and send out value if gate is on for that cell
+  *  **Left Input:** on trigger move left one cell and send out value if gate is on for that cell
-  *  **Down Arrow:** on trigger move down one cell and send out value if gate is on for that cell
+  *  **Down Input:** on trigger move down one cell and send out value if gate is on for that cell
-  *  **Up Arrow:** on trigger move up one cell and send out value if gate is on for that cell
+  *  **Up Input:** on trigger move up one cell and send out value if gate is on for that cell
   *  **RND:** on trigger move one cell in a random direction and send out value if gate is on for that cell
   *  **REPEAT:**  stay on current cell and send out value if gate is on for that cell

+  NOTE: You can click the arrows or words above the inputs to trigger them.

 #### Left